Alfresco/docs-alfresco/content-services/latest/admin/import.md

 ![bulk-upload-streaming]({% link content-services/images/bulk-upload-streaming.png %})

 * The **Import directory** field is required and indicates the absolute file system directory to load the content and spaces from, in an OS-specific format.
-Note that this directory must be locally accessible to the server on which the Alfresco Content Services instance is running.
+Note that this directory must be locally accessible to the server on which the Content Services instance is running.
 It must either be a local file system or a locally mounted remote file system (mounted using GFS, or similar).
 * The **Target space (Path)** field is also required and indicates the target space to load the content into, as a path starting with `/Company Home`.
-The separator character is Unix-style `/`, regardless of the platform Alfresco Content Services is running on.
+The separator character is Unix-style `/`, regardless of the platform Content Services is running on.
 This field includes an AJAX auto-suggest feature, so you can type any part of the target space name, and an AJAX search is performed to find and display matching items.
 * The **Target space (NodeRef)** field is an alternative to **Target space (Path)** and indicates the target NodeRef to load the content into.
 * The **Disable rules** check box allows you to turn off rule processing during the bulk import.
 * The **Replace existing files** option indicates whether to replace nodes that already exist in the repository (checked) or skip them (unchecked).
 Note that if versioning is enabled for a node, the node's existing content and metadata is preserved as the prior version and the new content and/or metadata will be written into the head revision.